Open-EO/openeo-udf/README.rst

         docker run --name "openeo-udf-server" -p 5000:5000 -p 80:80 -t openeo_udf ..

-3. have a look at the documentation that is available in the docker deployment.
+3. Have a look at the documentation that is available in the docker deployment.
 This includes this document with the python3 API description, that must be used in the UDF's and the swagger documentation of the REST UDF service: